 An opportunity to gain hands-on practical experience.
 Students are usually placed in a professional communication outlet located in the community, though in some cases, with the permission of the instructor, a student could work at a campus outlet.
 The course allows students to apply theories and techniques learned in the classroom to solve problems in the modern work environment.
 May be repeated for up to a total of 6 credits.
-Offered both Fall and Spring.
+Offered every semester.